mlc-ai/mlc-llm/docs/deploy/python_engine.rst

   :depth: 2

-MLC LLM provides Python API through classes :class:`mlc_llm.LLMEngine` and :class:`mlc_llm.AsyncLLMEngine` which **support full OpenAI API completeness** for easy integration into other Python projects.
+MLC LLM provides Python API through classes :class:`mlc_llm.MLCEngine` and :class:`mlc_llm.AsyncMLCEngine` which **support full OpenAI API completeness** for easy integration into other Python projects.

-This page introduces how to use the LLM engines in MLC LLM.
+This page introduces how to use the engines in MLC LLM.
 The Python API is a part of the MLC-LLM package, which we have prepared pre-built pip wheels via the :ref:`installation page <install-mlc-packages>`.